laiyao1/chipformer/README.md

 #### Download placement benchmark files

-Our test dataset including ISPD05 and ICCAD04 dataset.
-We provide the *adaptec1* dataset for quick start.
-For all benchmarks, they can also be downloaded from the *placement_bench.zip* file in [Google Drive](https://drive.google.com/drive/folders/1F7075SvjccYk97i2UWhahN_9krBvDCmr) .
+Our test dataset includes ISPD05 and ICCAD04 datasets.
+We provide the *adaptec1* dataset for a quick start.
+For all benchmarks, they can also be downloaded from the *placement_bench.zip* file in [Google Drive](https://drive.google.com/drive/folders/1F7075SvjccYk97i2UWhahN_9krBvDCmr).

 #### Quick start